wmertens/compiled-i18n/Readme.md

 Framework-independent buildtime and runtime translations.

+There are two modes: `inline` and `split`.

-This module statically generates translated copies of code bundles, so that you can serve them to clients as-is, without any runtime translation code.
+The `inline` mode statically generates translated copies of code bundles, so that you can serve them to clients as-is, without any runtime translation code.
 This concept is based on `$localize` from Angular.

+The `split` mode generates a single code bundle without translations, and separate JSON files with the translations.
+The code bundle loads the correct JSON file at runtime based on the current locale.
+This is useful if you have a lot of languages, and it also allows runtime language switching on the client.
+However, it uses top-level `await` to load the translations, so you need to make sure your target environment supports that.

 ## Example